July 26, 2024

 The evolving US political landscape presents both challenges and opportunities for the future of crypto regulation.
 As the Biden administration steps back, the potential for a shift in policy under new leadership, whether from Harris or Trump, brings a sense of cautious optimism.
 The immediate legislative hurdles and regulatory uncertainties persist, but the growing generational support for crypto and evolving bipartisan engagement indicate a promising future.
 The key to long-term success will be the ability of Congress to craft and pass legislation that fosters innovation while providing clear regulatory guidance, ensuring that the US remains a leader in the rapidly advancing world of blockchain and digital assets.

-dYdX is a decentralised, disintermediated and permissionless protocol, and is not available in the U.S. or to U.S. persons as well as in other restricted jurisdictions.
-The dYdX Foundation does not operate or participate in the operation of any component of the dYdX Chain's infrastructure.
+dYdX is a decentralised, disintermediated and permissionless protocol, and is not available in the U.S. or to U.S. persons as well as for Restricted Persons as set out in the dYdX Software Terms of Use, accessible: https://dydx.exchange/v4-terms. dYdX International Ltd (“DI”) does not develop, control or participate in the operation of any component of the dYdX Protocol (including the MegaVault).

-Nothing in this website should be used or considered as legal, financial, tax, or any other advice, nor as an instruction or invitation to act in any way by anyone.
-You should perform your own research and due diligence before engaging in any activity involving crypto-assets due to high volatility and risks of loss.
+The information provided in this website is for general informational purposes only and DI reserves the right to update, modify, or amend any contents herein, at its sole discretion and without prior notice.
+Nothing herein should be used or considered as legal, financial, tax, or any other advice, nor as an instruction or invitation to act in any way by anyone.

-Crypto-assets can be highly volatile and trading crypto-assets involves risk of loss, particularly when using leverage.
-Investment into crypto-assets may not be regulated and may not be adequate for retail investors.
-Do your own research and due diligence before engaging in any activity involving crypto-assets.
+Engaging in any activity involving crypto-assets (including trading crypto assets and depositing into the MegaVault) is risky due to high volatility.
+Returns are not guaranteed and may fluctuate over time depending on multiple factors, and you may lose your entire investment, particularly when using leverage.
+Investment into crypto-assets may not be regulated and may not be suitable for retail investors.
+You should perform your own research and due diligence before engaging in any activity involving crypto-assets.